Pages

 21. Fascinated by puns, anagrams, and cryptograms

 Sir Edward Elgar became an anachronism of the post-Romantic era when his music fell out of favor during his lifetime with the gaudy rise of the second Viennese School and the nemesis of classical music, atonalism.
 Thankfully his work has fallen back in favor, and not a moment too soon.
 While outwardly embracing tradition with his Victorian manner and quasi-military dress, Elgar inwardly remained a devoted iconoclast who first mastered, then transcended, the conventional rules of counterpoint and harmony.
 Considered among his greatest if not most performed works, the Enigma Variations broke the mold.
 Following its first performance in 1899 under Hans Richter, the history of English music has never been the same.
 It quickly became a standard in the orchestral repertoire, and now stands as one of the crown jewels of British symphonic music.
-Its hallowed place in England’s national conscious is justified by performances of Nimrod at the 1997 funeral of Princess Diana, the ceremony observing the return of Hong Kong to China, and on Remembrance Sunday before the Cenotaph (England’s World War I monument for “The Glorious Dead”).
+Its hallowed place in England’s national consciousness is justified by performances of Nimrod at the 1997 funeral of Princess Diana, the ceremony observing the return of Hong Kong to China, and on Remembrance Sunday before the Cenotaph (England’s World War I monument for “The Glorious Dead”).
 In England, Nimrod has become a national hymn for the fallen, a way of saying goodbye with reverence and honor.

-1. Elgar – an aficionado of riddles, puzzles, ciphers and cryptograms – did not deliberately premeditate his enigma, but added it merely as an afterthought or publicity stunt.
+1. Elgar – an aficionado of riddles, puzzles, ciphers, and cryptograms – did not deliberately premeditate his enigma, but added it merely as an afterthought or publicity stunt.

 3. A hidden principal melodic theme may exist, but it only plays “through and over” the first six measures of the Enigma theme, not the full seventeen bars.